 Treating Different Types of Acne

-Patients in Conroe and The Woodlands with mild acne often try to self-treat with a number of scrubs, abrasive cleansers, peels, and masks.
+Patients with mild acne often try to self-treat with a number of scrubs, abrasive cleansers, peels, and masks.
 While these treatments claim to help, they often worsen the problem and cause patients to become frustrated.
 Instead of purchasing a variety of products and vigorously using them several times daily, patients should:

 Patients should never apply multiple products or use products more than twice daily because it may make acne worse or cause skin damage.

 Acne usually responds to simple treatments such as gentle cleansers and topical ointment.
 However, patients with inflamed red papules will not respond to these treatments and require an antibiotic gel such as clindamycin.
 This treatment should be applied daily to reduce the inflammation that causes these red raised red bumps to appear and avoid further irritation caused by attempting to squeeze or frequently wash the area.

-Patients in Conroe and The Woodlands with deeper cystic acne will be prescribed an oral anti-inflammatory such as doxycycline or minocycline to control swelling.
+Patients with deeper cystic acne will be prescribed an oral anti-inflammatory such as doxycycline or minocycline to control swelling.

 Women and Acne